Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Suppose I make a "song" where the list of speaker-diaphragm positions is almost entirely "stay as far back as possible", but every tenth entry is "as far forward as possible".
 That is to say, I make a song with periodic blips: a wav file with the data [0, 0, 0, 0, 0, 0, 0, 0, 0, 255] repeated over and over again.
-What will the "song"'s spectrogram look like?
+What will the song's spectrogram look like?

 If you're familiar with signal processing, the above question probably sounds... not even wrong?
 In order to talk about frequencies, you need more information.